Vanneka/Vanneka/README.md

 ## Howdy 💃🏽
-I'm Vanessa, a Software Developer with a bias for data and machine learning algorithms.
+I'm Vanessa, a Software Engineer with a bias for data and machine learning algorithms.

 Some technologies I enjoy working with include:
 - 🐍 Python